jge162/jge162/README.md

 def welcome_to_github():
     name = input("Hi there!
 What's your name? ")
     print(f"Hi {name}!
-Welcome to my GitHub! 😄") interests = ["embedded software design", "coding", "off-roading", "gaming"]
+Welcome to my GitHub! 😄") interests = ["coding", "off-roading", "gaming"]

     print(*[f"- {interest}" for interest in interests], sep='\n')

-    print("\nFeel free to explore my projects and repositories.") print("If you have any questions or want to collaborate, feel free to reach out!") print("Happy coding and have a fantastic time on GitHub!")
+    print("\nFeel free to explore my projects and repositories.") print("If you have any questions or want to collaborate") print("feel free to reach out!")
+    print("Happy coding and have a fantastic time on GitHub!")

 if __name__ == "__main__":